 Luckily, you don’t have to walk at all!
 You can easily embark on grand tours of the city on the City Sightseeing buses.

 How it works is that multiple buses run throughout the city on a fixed route.
 You can get off at any of the eight stops you want and simply catch the next bus to resume the tour.

 This way, you can cover the most iconic landmarks and popular attractions such as the Vatican, and the Sistine Chapel, the Colosseum, the Spanish Steps, and so much more.

 Speaking of which, the actual attractions are way more accessible than the cobbled streets outside.
 For instance, the Colosseum is actually quite accessible.
 Save for the underground levels, you can visit each level through an elevator.

 Ramps along the entrance continue into the upper levels, so you can easily move around.
 The second level of the Colosseum is completely flat and offers spectacular viewpoints.

-If you want to get into the Vatican Museums, you’re not alone.
+If you want to get into the Vatican Museum, you’re not alone.
 Long waiting lines might put you off at first, but the good news is that you are entitled to a bypass.

 The same goes for most attractions with long waiting lines.

 See Related: Best Places to Visit in Northern Italy

 While its infrastructure may not be perfect for people with limited mobility, the capital of England continues to expand its efforts for increased accessibility.